aweijnitz/LiveUsers/README.md

 HTML5 app using JQuery and Bootstrap.
 Connects to backend and subscribes to websocket messages.
 Builds with Grunt.js.

-### Ngnix sample conf
+### Nginx sample conf
-Ngnix serves the html app and proxies calls to the backend.
+Nginx serves the html app and proxies calls to the backend.